samuelcolvin/email-forward/README.md

 To run locally (with environment variables set):

-    docker run -t -i --rm=true -p=8025:25 postfix-forward
+    ./run-local.sh

-You can then test with `./test.py local`
+You can then test by calling `eval $(cat env.sh); ./test.py local` in another terminal.

 ## Deploying